-Commercial banana trees are usually reproduced by using banana pups instead of using seeds.
-The banana tree forms rhizomes which form into a little tree known as a pup that can be removed and planted elsewhere.They are made sterile, and every new banana plant has to be manually planted from a cutting of existing banana roots.
+Commercial banana trees are generally reproduced by using banana pups instead of seeds.
+A banana tree forms rhizomes, which develop into a little tree/pup that can be removed and planted elsewhere.
+Every new banana plant has to be manually planted using a piece of existing banana roots.

-Back to wild bananas.
+Back to wild Bananas – Banana before GMO

-GMO Super bananas the next “super food”?
+Are GMO bananas the next “superfood”?

 Scientists from the Queensland University of Technology have created bio-fortified bananas.
 These bananas have higher levels of Vitamin A. They are created using a technique that uses the existing banana DNA.
 So, it is knowns as a “genetically engineered organism” (GEO) rather than the more controversially named genetically modified organism (GMO).
 Visually, the only difference is that the flesh looks more orange-colored than white.
 But why is there a need for a ‘super banana’?